-The Corporation will collaborate with and follow guidance from the Indiana State Department of Health to meet its obligations to control communicable diseases.
+The Corporation will collaborate with and follow guidance from the Indiana State Department of Health to meet its obligations to control communicable diseases impacting the school community.
+See Policy A325 Communicable Disease.

 Immunizations

 The School Board requires that all students be properly immunized against vaccine-preventable diseases, in accordance with Indiana Code and the IN State Department of Health (ISDH).
 Requirements for designated grade levels or ages shall be defined by ISDH annually in the first quarter of the year, for the following school year.
 (I.C.
 20-34-4-2)